 The cause of this type of hypoxia is entirely related to the synthetic nature of the modern diet, agricultural practices, medicine, and modern living in general.
-It is the lack of essential nutrients available in the modern diet in combination with a near constant exposure to chemical compounds that the body recognizes as toxicants; toxicants that demand even more nutrition and energy to clear.
+It is the lack of essential nutrients available in the modern diet in combination with near-constant exposure to chemical compounds that the body recognizes as toxicants; toxicants that demand even more nutrition and energy to clear.
 Together, the combination of decreased nutrients with increased chemical exposures taxes the enzymes responsible for consuming oxygen; the ones responsible for converting food to energy and clearing the toxins.
 Overloaded, they become starved for oxygen – hypoxic – and a series of stress responses ensue.
-We wrote about it extensively in our book, but also in number of articles published on Hormones Matter.
+We wrote about it extensively in our book, but also in a number of articles published on Hormones Matter.

 If we look back over the last 60 years of tracking, the number and size of oceanic dead zones have grown significantly.
 In the 1960s there were only 49 oceanic dead zones but in 2008, there were 405 and in 2018, that number has grown to 500 distinct sites that cumulatively mirror the size of the European Union.